ibm-cloud-docs/power-iaas/faq.md

 [{{site.data.keyword.off-prem}}]{: tag-blue}

 IBM provides performance monitoring and status monitoring services for {{site.data.keyword.powerSys_notm}} only if the {{site.data.keyword.powerSys_notm}} workspace is registered as an observability instance on the IBM Cloud Monitoring system.
 The IBM Cloud Monitoring system is a cloud-native and container-intelligence management system.
-You can gain operational visibility about the performance and health of your applications, services, and platforms through the IBM Cloud Monitoring system.
+You can get the visibility to the performance and health of your applications, services, and platforms through the IBM Cloud Monitoring system.
 A {{site.data.keyword.powerSys_notm}} workspace is registered as an observability instance on the IBM Cloud Monitoring system when the **Monitoring** option is set to for the workspace.
 By default, the **Monitoring** option is set to on when you create an {{site.data.keyword.off-prem-fname}} workspace.
 You can set the **Monitoring** option to on or off for an existing workspace on the Workspace details page.
 For more information, see [Monitoring a workspace](/docs/power-iaas?topic=power-iaas-integrate-scc#cloud-monitoring).

 For more information about the regions that support IBM Cloud Monitoring, see [Regions for IBM Cloud Monitoring](https://cloud.ibm.com/docs/monitoring?topic=monitoring-regions){: external}.